Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 and 4 you put the follower's right hand behind her lower back and grab her right hand with your right hand into a [scout weird] handshake.
 [Watch video.](https://m.youtube.com/watch?v=fVUUG6ny4vI&pp=ygUbd2VzdCBjb2FzdCBzd2luZyB3ZWlyZCB3aGlw)

+### Dips

+#### Piston into dip

+On 1 and 2 do a [piston] like in a [single-arm turn-in].
+The step 2 is backwards with the right leg and the right leg should be ready to support your full weight and her weight, so position it in a stable position.
+On 3 and 4 put your arms under her arms such that your forearms (palmaris longi) are placed flat under and across the middle of her triceps long heads.
+Always keep your arms as parallel as possible and perpendicular to your body, and do not put your forearms under her armpits as not to invade her personal space.
+On 3, bend your right knee to initiate the dip.
+The knee on your left leg should not be bent; it should be locked.
+On 4 hold the dip.
+On 5 and 6 stand back up and lead the follower on a 180 deg clockwise turn into open position.
+On 7&8 do an anchor step.

+### Aerials

+These patterns require leaving the floor while being supported or being thrown into an airborne state.

+I have yet to learn one of these patterns.

 [^1]: This is a hypothetical move.
 I have not actually tried it. :smile_cat:
 [^2]: Thanks Daniela for the corrections and suggestions!